swordwielder/graphicsdemo/README.md

 To bounch the ball, press "D"
 To Reset, press "R"
 To move the teapot and ball, click anywhere in the four quadrant.
+To rotate the teapot,tap and hold the left and right directional button.